 • that the easement has not been released.

-A report should be prepared accordingly and accompany the plan on lodgment in NSW LRS.
+A report should be prepared accordingly and accompany the plan on lodgment at NSW LRS.

-The enactment of s.196(7) Conveyancing Act 1919 (repealed in 1964 and replaced by s.88B) imposed on subdividers a duty of endorsing on the plan a statement of intention to create easements and to indicate the roads or other land to which they were to be appurtenant.
-No provision was made in the Act for the consequences of failing to perform that duty or of the failure of the subsequent transfer of a lot in the plan to implement any intention which may have been so stated.
-Consequently, unless reference to the easement was included in the transfer, the easement was not created and no notification was endorsed on the new certificate(s) of title.
+The enactment of section 196(7) Conveyancing Act 1919 (repealed in 1964 and replaced by section 88B) imposed on subdividers a duty of endorsing on the plan a statement of intention to create easements and to indicate the roads or other land to which they were to be appurtenant.
+No provision was made in the Act for the consequences of failing to perform that duty or of the failure of the subsequent transfer of a lot in the plan to give effect to any intention which may have been so stated on the plan.
+Consequently, unless reference to the easement was included in the transfer, the easement was not created and no notification was endorsed on the new Certificate(s) of Title.

-Section 196 was amended in 1931 in relation to the creation of new easements appurtenant to new roads shown in the plan (see Easements appurtenant to new roads below)
+Section 196 was amended in 1931 by Conveyancing (Amendment) Act 1930 in relation to the creation of new easements appurtenant to new roads shown in the plan (see Easements appurtenant to new roads below).

-Easements appurtenant to new roads (plans registered between 1 January 1931 and 15 June 1964)
+Easements appurtenant to new roads (plans registered on and from 1 January 1931 and before 15 June 1964)

 • the plan bore a statement of intention to create an easement appurtenant to that new road.

-Upon registration of the plan the easement and the fee simple of the new road automatically vested in the Council or Roads and Maritime Services.
+Upon registration of the plan the easement and the fee simple of the new road automatically vested in the council or Transport for NSW (formerly Roads and Maritime Services).